Digital Transformation in Utilities

-Utility organisations are data-rich.
+Utility organizations are data-rich.
 That means they have huge opportunities to use data analytics to better understand and improve their operations.
 This might mean understanding how much ‘downtime' they experience, how long maintenance projects really take or by better understanding supply chains or seasonal trends.

 3. Improved operational efficiency:

-4. Disaster management:
+4. Disaster recovery: